Skip to Content

 Try doing deep breathing with your child for one-minute intervals:

-• At the dinner table just before supper
+- At the dinner table, just before eating

-It would help if you then started practicing at unplanned times during the day when things are slightly escalated but not out of control.
+It would help if you then started practicing at unplanned times during the day when things are slightly escalated or stressful but not out of control.

-For example, if the children are hyper, and you’re getting ready to leave the house for a fun activity – let everyone know that you can’t go until everyone has done one-minute deep breathing.
+For example, if the children are hyper, and you’re getting ready to leave the house for a fun activity – let everyone know that before you leave, everyone is going to do one minute of deep breathing.

-It might take a minute for everyone to settle and participate, but once they do, everyone will be calmer, and it will be much easier to move on with your fun plans.
+It might take a minute for everyone to settle and participate, but once they do, everyone will be calmer (including you), and it will be much easier to move on with your fun plans.

 Deep Breathing Exercises for Kids

 There are lots of great breathing exercises and activities out there that kids can use.
-I’ve created a few posters that you can download and print, plus rounded up some other good ones I found online.
+I’ve created a few posters and videos that you can download, plus rounded up some other good ones I found online.

 Square Breathing